vishnumd/etzy/README.md

 Edit settings.gradle and change rootProject.name to your project's artifact id.

 Right click on the package com.db.awm.bauhaus.project and change to your project package name.

+Edit serenity.properties to make changes specific to your project.